Redhotsmasher/FilterBank/README.md

 1: Modified triangle filter.
 ```

-Output will be saved to the same folder as the input file.
+Output will be saved in FLAC format to the same folder as the input file.

 ## Possible improvements